 When I started my blog, this was one of the first recipes I published.
 But since then, I lost it.
 I deleted the post.

 I called this dressing “Greek Goddess Dressing” since I swapped greek yogurt in place of the heavy mayo and sour cream that most green goddess dressing recipes call for and I thought it was a cute name.
 Then some random company tried to sue me because I guess the name “Greek Goddess” was a registered trade term???
 I got scared, and deleted the post.
 Instead, I should have just renamed the recipe, right?

 Well I’m bringing Greek Goddess back with a vengeance, but with a new name (which is actually better for SEO anyway).

 Welcome back to the blog, Green Goddess Salad Dressing.

 Of course the name Green Goddess Dressing is not original either.
 The name Green Goddess dates back to San Francisco in the 1920’s.
 The theory is that the chef of the Palace Hotel in San Francisco created a dish to pay homage to actor George Arliss and his hit play, The Green Goddess.

-That dressing he created had, among other things, mayonnaise, anchovies, scallions, tarragon, chives, parsely.
+That dressing he created had, among other things, mayonnaise, anchovies, scallions, tarragon, chives, parsley.
 My version switches things up a bit.
 I made it healthier, by swapping in Greek yogurt for the mayonnaise, and I omitted the anchovies (to make it more universally appealing – even though I love anchovies), and I basically tanged and spiced it up a bit.

 In reality, this healthy Green Goddess dressing recipe is basically a creamy version of my beloved Mojo Sauce.
 And just like that mojo sauce will take you all of 5 minutes to make.
 Just add everything to your blender and go.

-- Green Goddess is bright, tangy, and creamy with loads of fresh herbs and garlic.
+This dressing is bright, tangy, and creamy with loads of fresh herbs and garlic.